 I finished treatment on July 1, 2003 and I have been cancer free ever since.
 They did such quick work.
 The Breast Center did everything within a week, and within that week, I had an appointment with my surgeon.
 I really believe that finding it and promptly treating it helped me get to where I am today.

 Submit a story about your experience at Greensboro Imaging.

 The Breast Center of Greensboro Imaging is committed to providing you with quality care, which includes providing accurate information and educational materials to help you understand and make informed decisions about your health.

 The American Cancer Society recommends Breast MRIs, in addition to mammography, for patients with a high risk of developing breast cancer.
 Find out more about this recommendation.

 A breast MRI generally takes about 30 minutes and consists of several short scans that last from two to eight minutes each.
 During the breast MRI, the patient must lie on her stomach on a table that moves into the MRI machine.
 The patient must remain absolutely still during the entire procedure.

-Leigh Kuhnly, RN, BSN, a nurse educator, is available to address all your breast health questions and concerns.
 Be sure to visit our Medical Forms page to download and prepare your forms prior to your appointment.